[DISCLOSURE: Cards from our partners are mentioned below.]

 First, you’ll have to accumulate 1,000 points before you can use any of them in the form of a rewards certificate.
 (Those certificates are issued in $10 or $20 denominations.)
 Points don’t expire, but certificates do two years after the issue date, and points can’t be redeemed toward TJX-brand gift cards, gift certificates, e-gift cards, any third-party cards, cash or payment on your credit card account.

 Again, the card could still be worth considering if you’re a loyal shopper and you pay your balances off in full all the time.
-However, if your shopping habits are more fickle and you’re looking for some more flexibility when it comes to redeeming your rewards, here are two other cards to consider.
+However, if your shopping habits are more fickle and you’re looking for some more flexibility when it comes to redeeming your rewards, here is another card to consider.

 Chase Freedom Unlimited®